Framework

 Angela Duckworth is writing into this dimension in her forthcoming book Situated (Scribner, September 2026).
 The work has been asking it as one of its core questions for thirty years.

-The third question is about Orientation — how the person is placed within their situation and how they are seeing it from inside.
-Their role, their relationships, their leverage, and the lens through which they see what's happening.
+Orientation names how the person is placed within their situation and how they are seeing it from inside.
+Their role, their relationships, their leverage, and the lens through which they see what is happening.

 Two people in the same situation, with similar Natures, can experience it as different lives — because where they stand is different, and what they're noticing is different.
 Orientation is often the layer that decides whether Nature and Situation are in productive contact or chronic friction.